Alicebond/rock-paper-scissors/README.md

-First version of my rock, paper, and Scissors web app for practicing JS, HTML, and CSS.
+A rock, paper, and Scissors web app for practicing JS, HTML, and CSS.